Not for the first time, Nwei wished she'd made better life choices.

 The arrow flew through the air until she could no longer see it.
 Assuming it would hit, she loaded another, and fired it, adjusting her aim only slightly, before repeating again.
 Relatively, normal arrows would feel like mere pin-pricks to a beast that size.
 But these arrows had an acidic-diamond head, rather than the usual stone; they get through anything.
 And how best to take down a Wyvern than to wing it?
 Nwei smiled; this job was a real harami, but her face lit up; nearly over.

 Nothing can fly with burning holes it in its wings.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ChrisHWrite a Review